brandonmcconnell/brandonmcconnell/README.md

 It&#39;s finally time to announce what @SarcevicAntonio and me were up to for the @SvelteSociety hackaton.

 In…](https://twitter.com/branmcconnell/status/1645523075130347520)
-- [@branmcconnell: Brandon McConnell Retweeted @rauchg: &quot;My experience with [ChatGPT] is that the more knowledgeable I am at the domain, the more useful it is&quot;¹

-Facts.
-It reminds me…](https://twitter.com/branmcconnell/status/1645297836156915712)
 <!-- TWITTER:END -->

 <h3 align="left">Connect with me</h3>